GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs/general/about/en.md

-# About the GraphQL API for WordPress
+# About the Gato GraphQL for WordPress

-The GraphQL API for WordPress is open source software.
+The Gato GraphQL for WordPress is open source software.

 Visit the website: [gato-graphql.com](https://gato-graphql.com).